lsementa/XLQuickTools/README.md

 - **Remove Letters:** Removes letters from text in the selected range.
 - **Remove Numbers:** Removes numbers from text in the selected range.
 - **Remove Special:** Removes special characters !@#$%^&*()_+ etc. from text in the selected range.
-- **Remove Diacritics:** Normalizes text in the selected range.
+- **Replace Diacritics:** Normalizes text in the selected range.
 Déjà vu becomes Deja vu.
+- **Replace Non-ASCII:** Replaces characters that fall outside the 128-character ASCII set.
 - **Subscript Chemical Formulas:** Sets numbers in text to subscript in the selected range.
 C6H12O6 becomes C₆H₁₂O₆.
 - **Add Leading or Trailing:** Adds leading or trailing characters/text.